 The industry is in a frantic because of this.
 85% of the medical marijuana clinics are breaking the law and hundreds of thousands of patients have been ripped off.
 There are great clinics out there one of which is run by Louis J Rosner M.D. with an FNP number of FNP38833 for CannaMed of Thousand Oaks.
 You can verify this by clicking here: http://www2.dca.ca.gov/pls/wllpub/WLLQRYNA$LCEV2.QueryView?P_LICENSE_NUMBER=38833&P_LTE_ID=795

-CannaMed started in Thousand Oaks and has been issuing recommendation letters to the seriously ill for years and is one of the most respected and pioneers in the industry.
-CannaMed now has other medical marijuana clinics in California and is setting the example for which medical marijuana recommendations and medical marijuana cards should be done.
+CannaMed has been issuing recommendation letters to the seriously ill for years and is one of the most respected pioneers in the industry.
+We are setting the example for which medical marijuana recommendations and medical marijuana cards should be handled.

 You are our priority helping you get safe access.